apajo/docker_cicd/README.md

 This example will override the default port for the staging server.
 Add here your custom ports, volumes, etc.

+#### Environment specific files

+All environment specific files are located in `env` directory.
+Everything in the `env` directory is copied to the staging and host servers.

 ### Run the servers

 ```shell